H7O/Com.H.Threading.Scheduler/README.md

 Alternatively, you can clone / download the library from this github repo, compile, then reference the output dlls in your project.

+Also, if you intend to use this libray in a worker process application hosted as a Windows service, you can follow the instructions at [https://github.com/h7o/Com.H.Threading.Scheduler.DI](https://github.com/h7o/Com.H.Threading.Scheduler.DI) on how to do that using a ready extension to IServiceCollection for easy integration with .NET Core worker services.

+Nuget package of the extension can be found at [https://www.nuget.org/packages/Com.H.Threading.Scheduler.DI/](https://www.nuget.org/packages/Com.H.Threading.Scheduler.DI/)

+Just by installing the extension package, this library would be automatically installed as a dependency.

 ## Examples